Introduction

 - OAuth Token

 - Authentication with a Username and an OAuth token.
-Exalate will store the token and use it to access it.
+Exalate stores the token and use it to access it.
 The token is refreshed every time the lifespan ends.

 You need to generate a new refresh token after the old one is expired.
 We suggest setting a longer lifespan for the refresh token.